foxharp/ve.direct/README.md

-Many products from Victron Energy (www.victronenergy.com) seem to implement their VE.Direct protocol, which allows remote monitoring (and some control) of those devices.
-At its simplest (monitoring only), it's a 19200 baud stream of keyword/value pairs, reporting various parameters (voltage, current, battery capacity, etc) from their devices.
+Many products from Victron Energy (www.victronenergy.com) seem to implement their "VE.Direct" protocol, which allows remote monitoring (and some control) of those devices.
+At its simplest (monitoring only), VE.Direct is a 19200 baud ASCII stream of keyword/value pairs, reporting various parameters (voltage, current, battery capacity, etc) from the device.
 The monitoring protocol is specified here:
     https://www.victronenergy.com/support-and-downloads/whitepapers
     (search for "VE.Direct Protocol") with a little more information here: